grandseiken/factorio-ultracube/README.md

 Mods that add new recipes or technologies must be specifically adapted to work with Ultracube.
 Technologies need to be changed to fit into the Ultracube tech tree with appropriate prerequisites, and be researched with Ultracube science cards.
 Recipes need to be changed to have Ultracube ingredients.
 Support can be added with either conditional logic in Ultracube code to check for the presence of the other mod and make the necessary adjustments, or the other way around.

 Mods that teleport, create, destroy or otherwise mess with items and machines via script also have the potential to cause issues.
-This could either be by allowing for some way to accidentally destroy an irreplaceable item (something that's otherwise carefully guarded against), or by interfering with the optimized caching logic that Ultracube uses to track the current location of such items at all times (necessary for various UX and technical reasons) in a UPS-friendly manner.
+This could either be by allowing for some way to accidentally destroy an irreplaceable item (something that's otherwise carefully guarded against), or by interfering with the optimized caching logic that Ultracube uses to track the current location of such items (necessary for UX and technical reasons) in a UPS-friendly manner.

 Regardless of technical obstacles, practical considerations could make some other mods a poor match.
 Ultracube imposes unusual constraints and is designed and balanced with those in mind.
 Combining it with mods that provide ways around those constraints could easily result something that doesn't make a whole lot of sense (but you do you).

 ## List of compatible mods

-The following mods are known to have been adapted to work with Ultracube:
+The following mods have been adapted to work with Ultracube:

 | Mod | Notes |
 | --- | ----- |